sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-13-primer-chapter15.md

 - if the derived class overrides the **pure** `virtual` method, then you can create the object of the derived class

 ### Refactoring
-**Refactoring** involves redesigning a class hierarchy to move operations and/or data from oe class to another
+**Refactoring** involves redesigning a class hierarchy to move operations and/or data from one class to another

 ## Access Control and Inheritance